jonathancross/jc-docs/Secure PGP keys and Yubikey NEO.md

 * The command `gpg --armor --export=2FFA7695` will export *ALL* public keys, not just `2FFA7695` as one might expect.
 Unlike many other gnu programs, gpg doesn't support the `=` (equals sign) as separator, so it just silently assumes you want everything.
 *  By default, `gpg -k` will **not** list fingerprints or the recomended longer key ID format experts agree should be used.
 Instead, it lists the [unsafe 8-character "short" format](http://www.asheesh.org/note/debian/short-key-ids-are-bad-news.html).
 Why is the default the less secure option?
 Use `gpg -k --fingerprint --keyid-format long` instead.
 * When you use `gpg --search-keys KEYID`, the command will often not find perfectly valid keys (eg: those on pool.sks-keyservers.net or pgp.mit.edu).
 There is a bunch of keyservers, so the key you are looking for *may* be on any of them, or *none of them*, or maybe it is there, but the search algo doesn't find it.
 * If you add a picture (must be a jpg!), add a default keyserver, etc. it will be stored as part of your Public key.
 Your pub key will be changing often and should be republished.

-It is still not clear to me which actions change your Public key:
+#### Which actions change your pubkey?

+In gpg, your public key is actually a collection of many pieces of metadata user IDs, subkeys and the actual master public key.
+After making changes, it was unclear to me which actions changed my Public key.
+Here is a list:
   * `YES` Adding a jpg photo.
   * `YES` Adding / revoking an identity.
 (NOTE: identities cannot be *modified*)
   * `YES` Updating the expiration date on keys.